unbounce/iidy/README.md

 #### Importing Data

-Data can be imported into the stack args file using the `$imports` block.
+Data can be imported into the stack args file using the `$imports:` block.

 | Import Type | Description | Example |
 |-------------|-------------|---------|